ly16/Java-Web-Service/README.md

 This is a restaurant search and recommendation web service (backend) to improve personal experience for restaurant seekers.
 The project would provide a Java service and a database to process and store data.

-Prerequisite: Eclipse Java EE, Apache Tomcat server, Postman
+'Preparation: Eclipse Java EE, Apache Tomcat server, Postman'
 __________________